willshuttleworth/cnes/README.md

 ## summer project 2023: nes emulator written in C with SDL

 * in progress
-* currently working on cpu
+* beginning to work on ppu